microsoft/aitour-interact-with-llms/lab/Workshop Instructions/06_Function_Calling.md

 For the Contoso Outdoor Company, we can create a function that searches through the catalog based on specific parameters, that is: product category, activity and cost of the product.

+1. Click on **New Assistant** to create a new assistant.

-First we will need to update the instructions with a description and sample catalog for the different products.
+2. Update the instructions with a description and sample catalog for the different products.
 Replace the existing instructions with:

 ```
 You are an AI assistant that helps people find products in the Contoso Outdoor Company’s database.
 In the conversation with the user, your goal is to retrieve the required fields for the function find_products.
 ```

->[!alert] Before moving on with the next part, delete the existing functions we had created.

-1. Click on **New Assistant** to create a new assistant.

-2. Create a new function called **find_products** with the parameters category, activity and cost.
+3. Create a new function called **find_products** with the parameters category, activity and cost.

   ```
   {